DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 Our [marketing tool kit](https://docs.google.com/presentation/d/1dCZ5HF_mpJMAOpmr305VqlUo_wqW2jWmzOWi9vxStI0/edit#slide=id.g73a2eda7b8_0_40) may be helpful for your website and social media feeds.

-## Help, support and feedback
+## <a name="help-support-and-feedback"></a>Help, support and feedback

 ### See a demo

-To request a remote demonstration of the service as a whole or a particular feature, email us on <%= bat_contact_mail_to %>.
+To request a remote demonstration of the service as a whole or a particular feature, email us on <becomingateacher@digital.education.gov.uk>.

 ### Report a problem

-To report a problem or get help, email us on <%= bat_contact_mail_to %>.
+To report a problem or get help, email us on <becomingateacher@digital.education.gov.uk>.

 ### Take part in user research and give feedback

 We welcome feedback on all aspects of Manage teacher training applications.
 When you participate in user research, you help shape current and future service features.

 Please [complete this 30-second form](https://docs.google.com/forms/d/1QgmaQzLsQ9dMcIgnTjr-7faAz7VpKuPXjHoF6hU22Po) and we’ll be in touch.
-Or, simply give us your feedback over email at <%= bat_contact_mail_to %>.
+Or, simply give us your feedback over email at <becomingateacher@digital.education.gov.uk>.